Efficient calculation of carrier scattering rates from first principles: Results

 Accurate calculation of Seebeck coefficients is of primary interest in the prediction and analysis of thermoelectric materials.
 In Fig.~(\ref{fig:screening-results}b) we compare calculated Seebeck coefficients against those obtained experimentally at \SI{300}{\kelvin}.
 A comparison of the temperature dependence of the Seebeck coefficient for all materials is provided in Fig.~(S9) of the Supplemental Material.
 We see reasonable agreement against experiment across the full range of materials, for both $p$- and $n$-type samples, corresponding to positive and negative Seebeck coefficients, respectively.
+In the Fig.~S10 of the Supplemental Material we demonstrate that use of the HSE06 hybrid functional can further improve the agreement against experiment for $n$-type GaAs.
 We note that for Si and CdS we compare directly to the diffusive component of Seebeck coefficient only, ignoring the effects of phonon drag which contribute substantially even at room temperature \cite{herring1954theory,geballe1955seebeck,fiorentini2016thermoelectric,morikawa1965SeebeckEffect}.
 The Seebeck coefficient displays a weaker dependence on electron lifetimes than mobility and conductivity and so is often treated within the CRTA (in which case the specific relaxation time cancels in the equations). \cite{ricci2017ab}.
 Figure (\ref{fig:screening-results}b) indicates that this approximation is often justified due to the relatively small disagreements between constant relaxation time and mode-dependent relaxation time results, in-line with previous comparisons of CRTA against experimental data \cite{chen2016understanding}.